WhoIsJack/opto-notch-adaptation/README.md

 # opto-notch-adaptation

-This repo hosts the code for the quantitative image analysis and Ordinary Differential Equation (ODE) modelling in the paper **"Desensitisation of Notch signalling through dynamic adaptation in the nucleus"** by Viswanathan, Hartmann and colleagues.
+This repo hosts the code for the quantitative image analysis and Ordinary Differential Equation (ODE) modelling in the paper **[Desensitisation of Notch signalling through dynamic adaptation in the nucleus](https://www.embopress.org/doi/full/10.15252/embj.2020107245)** by Viswanathan, Hartmann and colleagues.
 All code was written by Jonas Hartmann.

 ### Repository Structure